 You should be on alert for anyone who tries to obtain information from you regarding your injury on social networks.
 It could very easily be the defense counsel scheming to obtain information from you in order to discredit your cause of action.

-Do Not Discuss Any Physical Activities on Social Networks
+Don’t Discuss Any Physical Activities On Social Media

-In addition to not disclosing information about your personal injury claim, you should never release information about physical activities you may be participating in on your social networks.
-Discussing such information may be used against you to weaken your claim.
+In addition to not disclosing information about your Walmart accident claim, you should never release information about physical activities you may be participating in on your social networks.
+Discussing such information may be used against you to weaken your Walmart injury lawsuit.

 For instance, say you incurred a leg injury as a result of the negligent act of another.
-As a result of the injury, you file a personal injury claim stating that you want money damages.
+As a result of the injury, you file a personal injury claim against Walmart, Sam’s Club or a Walmart pharmacy stating that you want money damages.
 The damages you seek include loss wages due to the fact that you are unable to work.
 You then go and post on your social networks that you are going on a family vacation to a water park.
 Defense counsel may obtain this information and use it against you to reduce the value of your claim.
 This is why it is so important to not mention any type of physical activity on social networks.

-Do Not Post Any Pictures or Videos on Social Networks
+Do Not Post Any Pictures Or Videos To Social Networks

 You should not post any pictures that can be used against you to diminish your personal injury cause of action.
 Pictures and videos from your social networks may also be used as evidence against you by opposing counsel.